 The National Trust's Mynachdu estate lies at the top north-west tip of Anglesey, taking in the coast around Carmel Head.
 East of Carmel Head are some of Anglesey's most remote and least visited beaches.
-Note that this section of the coast path is closed from September 15th to January 31st every year, and a diversion is in place through Mynachdu farm.
+Note that this section of the coast path is closed from September 15th to January 31st (inclusive) every year, and a diversion is in place through Mynachdu farm.

 The photos were taken an hour before low tide.